oliviawestmacottssw/SSW.Rules.Content/rules/never-dispose-objects-from-spcontextcurrent/rule.md

 ---

-​Disposing objects in SharePoint is important, but never do it with objects from SPContext.Current.
-SharePoint will manage disposing these objects itself.​
+Disposing objects in SharePoint is important, but never do it with objects from SPContext.Current.
+SharePoint will manage disposing these objects itself.